 - Bake for 30 minutes at 425˚F. Turn oven off and leave quiche in there for 5 more minutes.
 Then remove from oven and allow to cool and set for 20-30 minutes before slicing and serving.

-Refrigerate leftovers in covered container for up to 3 days.
+- Refrigerate leftovers in an airtight container for up to 3 days.

 Join the conversation